-The -bd switch specifies the path and file name of the .elf file used to populate the Block RAMs specified in the .bmm file.
-The address information contained in the .elf file allows Data2MEM to determine which ADDRESS_BLOCK to place the data.
+The -bd switch specifies the path and file name of the .elf file used to populate the Block RAM instances specified in the .bmm file.
+The address and data information contained in the .elf or .mem file allows Data2MEM to determine which ADDRESS_BLOCK to place the data.